norm42/getcleandataproject/CodeBook.md

 Final File
 ---------------------------------------------------------
 The final file contains 15996 observations of 10 variables.
 The file is sorted by subject and activity.

+There are two formats in the repository:  a csv file and a txt (tab delimited) file for the final tidy data set.